your5e/5e-srd-markdown/dnd/51/markdown/magic_items/uncommon/hat_of_disguise.md

-## **Hat of Disguise**
+## Hat of Disguise

-*Wondrous item, uncommon (requires attunement)*
+_Wondrous item, uncommon (requires attunement)_

-While wearing this hat, you can use an action to cast the *disguise self* spell from it at will.
+While wearing this hat, you can use an action to cast the _Disguise Self_ spell from it at will.
 The spell ends if the hat is removed.